zenstackhq/zenstack-v3/packages/auth-adapters/better-auth/README.md

 ## Schema generation

-You can use the `@better-auth/cli` to populate better-auth's data models into you ZModel schema.
+You can use the `@better-auth/cli` to populate better-auth's data models into your ZModel schema.

 ```bash
 npx @better-auth/cli generate